molayoanjorin/Business-Intelligence-/Power BI/README.md

 * Sales vs Profit (Monthly Trend)
 * Top 10 Salesperson by Sales
-* Top 10 Customers by Profit
+* Top 10 Customers by Sales
 * Customers by Region
 * Sales vs Profit by Salesperson
 * Product Performance Summary highlighting the products sold, category, total sales, total orders, total profit, and profit margin %

 The same slicers were used to allow users to filter the analysis.

-This page moves beyond simply asking “What are sales?” and focuses on “What is driving those sales and how profitable are they?”
+This page moves beyond simply asking “What are sales?” and focuses on “What is driving those sales and how profitable they are.”

 #### 3. Management Analysis